 The two books of Samuel tell us of the transition of Israel from a theocracy to a monarchy.
 Together with the two Books of Kings, the four books form what is titled in the Greek Septuagint and Latin Vulgate translations, “The Book of Kingdoms.”
 In these books, we see a contrast between the failing rulers of men and the unfailing overrule of God.

 In the Book of Ruth, we witness the fall of the house of Elimelech- (lit.
 “God is my king”) during the period of the Judges in Israel.
-Yet the book prophetically hints of the gospel, pointing to a full restoration of what was lost through the actions of a Kinsman Redeemer who not only restores the inheritance of the Israelite but brings in the Gentile as well.
+Yet the book prophetically hints of the gospel, pointing to the actions of a Kinsman Redeemer, who not only restores the lost inheritance of the Israelites but brings in the Gentile as well.

 The Israelites take further steps away from a theocracy (“God is my king”) in the early chapters of 1 Samuel.
 Rather than seeking the mind of their Covenant Keeping Sovereign, they demand an earthly king like the other nations.
 This king would reign in the place of God.

 Sin will always attempt to substitute the false for the true.
 This is the history of idolatry.
 G. Campbell Morgan writes, “Every idol is a witness to man’s need of God.
 The lack of God creates a necessity for putting something in His place.”

 In the first book of Samuel, the Israelites are ready to put something or someone else in God’s place so that they can be like the other nations.
 They ask for a king.